HG 85: Mark HG 85

 The Mark HG 85 (Markier-Handgranate 85, Grenade à main de marquage 85 or gren main 85 marq) is used for initial training in the Swiss Army.

-The Mark HG 85 is equal in size and shape to the HG 85, but contains no explosive charge.
-Howeverr, a small bang charge can be inserted by unscrewing the upper part (where the fuze and lever are).
+It is equal in size and shape to the HG 85, but contains no explosive charge.
+However, a small bang charge can be inserted by unscrewing the upper part (where the fuze and lever are).

 Releasing the lever ("spoon") activates a striker that fires the charge to produce a bang.
 This is used for training purposes especially when there is OpFor to simulate an explosion but not endanger anyone.

 The Mark HG 85 can be recovered and reloaded with another banger.

 Manip HG 85

 The Manip HG (for manipulation, Wurfkörper-Handgranate 85 or WurfK HG 85, Corps de lancement grenade à main 85 or Lanc gren main 85) is used for learning the basic movements and practicing throwing hand grenades in the Swiss Army.
 It is the same size and shape as a real HG 85, but with no moving parts.
 It is produced as a solid polymer block and painted bright orange, for easy recovery in the field.